ChrisWhealy/cap-bookshop-with-wasm/README.md

 ## TODO

-* Think of a more meaningful use case
+* Think of a more meaningful use case!
-* Fix a possible memory leak

 ## Functional Overview